“Pretend we’re having an argument.” —Bobby Axelrod

 I mean, a broken rib, a busted knee, what is next?
 It seems these two are not pretending anymore!!! 😀

-We wish both Damian and Kelly a speedy recovery and share our tribute to everyone’s favorite Billions moment one more time.
-ENJOY!
+And with the hope that both Damian and Kelly have had a full recovery by now, we share our tribute to everyone’s favorite Billions moment one more time.

 A good hour of television absolutely starts with good writing and I pride myself in calling Willie Reale, the writer of Billions Season 1 Episode 10 Quality of Life, a genius way before I find out that he is, in fact, one!
 I don’t know if you are familiar with MacArthur Fellowships also known as “Genius Grants” but Mr. Reale is a recipient of this fellowship “in recognition of his ingenuity in creating theater and theater education programs for young people.”
 Bravo!